zmess24/personal-website-nextjs/src/posts/fine-tuning-performance.md

 ### 4. Label, Preprocess and Split Data into Test & Training Sets

 Next is arguably the most tedious part of this process - labeling our data.
-There are many curataed datasets that can be found online with pre-labled outputs that doesn't need to be validated, but given we are creating a dataset from scratch, this is a step we will need peform ourselves.
+There are many curataed datasets that can be found online with pre-labled outputs that don't need to be validated, but given we are creating a dataset from scratch, this is a step we will need peform ourselves.
 To help with this task and instead of labeling all 150 examples we've collected by hand, we can use ChatGPT to do a quick first pass and then just valdiate the results of it's output.

 To do this, we first give ChatGPT a system role or "prompt" for how we want it to behave, and then we provide it with the content we want it to evaluate.
-For more information on the input format ChatGPT expects to it's API, check out their <a href="https://platform.openai.com/docs/guides/fine-tuning/preparing-your-dataset" target="_blank" ref="noreferrer" >official documentation</a>.
+For more information on the API input format ChatGPT expects, check out their <a href="https://platform.openai.com/docs/guides/fine-tuning/preparing-your-dataset" target="_blank" ref="noreferrer" >official documentation</a>.

 ```python
 data = [];